MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/about-office-365-proplus-in-the-enterprise.md

 > - Project and Visio aren't included with Microsoft 365 Apps, but are available from other subscription plans.
 > - For more information about Office 365 (and Microsoft 365) plans, see [https://products.office.com](https://products.office.com) and the [Office 365 Service Descriptions](https://docs.microsoft.com/office365/servicedescriptions/office-365-service-descriptions-technet-library).

-## Office 365 ProPlus is similar to other versions of Office
+## Microsoft 365 Apps is similar to other versions of Office
 <a name="BKMK_Similar"> </a>

 Microsoft 365 Apps is similar to other versions of Office that you can deploy to your users.
 Here are some important similarities: